MaxDukov/crossfit-heartrate-monitor/README.md

 ## Known bugs
 - Backend didn't send "zero heartrate" when lost sensor.
 In progress
+- No multiple sensors, only 1 at one time.
+In progress
 - WSGI server should be used in normal way.

 ## License